puffin/dotfiles/README.md

 Vim is configure with various plugins to increase productivity.
 You can explore [config/nvim/init.vim](config/nvim/init.vim) to find out which plugins are installed.

-To start tmux, open your terminal and type
+To start vim, open your terminal and type

 ```bash
 ➜ vim